gammu/gammu/docs/develop/python/gammu.rst

       Initialises the connection with phone.

-      @param Replies: Number of replies to wait for on each request.
+      :param Replies: Number of replies to wait for on each request.
 Defaults to 3.
-      @type Replies: int
+      :type Replies: int
-      @return: None
+      :return: None
-      @rtype: None
+      :rtype: None

    .. attribute:: StateMachine.PressKey